How Busy Nurses Can Deliver More Personalized Patient Care

 How Nurses Can Deliver More Personalized Care

-As a travel nurse, you’ve encountered the hospital’s Patient Satisfaction surveys about what patients need and want from their nurses.
+As a contract nurse, you’ve encountered the hospital’s Patient Satisfaction surveys about what patients need and want from their nurses.
 Achieving these goals is easy to do with these helpful tips.

 Did you treat the patient with courtesy and respect?